What is Sharding?

 The ability to effectively scale with demanding and large data sets should be a key variable in the choice of database as the data size enterprises handle is growing exponentially and there is a growing concern over IT expenditures.

-Sharding is a database technology which has become a prerequisite for effective scaling.
+Sharding is a database technology which has become a requisite for effective scaling.

 Sharding refers to an architecture where data is distributed across commodity (cheap) computers: a distributed, shared-nothing architecture in which all nodes work to satisfy a given query, but they work independently of each other, reporting back to an initiator or master node when done.
 The nodes do not share memory or disk space.
 Being cheap, we can afford many nodes, which makes the platform massively parallel processing (MPP).
 Data is typically distributed across nodes via a distribution key.
 So data in a single table would be distributed across all nodes, with the data being assigned to a node via the distribution key.